COVID-19 Updates: uc.edu/publichealth

 Each issue of Composition Studies includes one (sometimes two) Course Designs, a unique feature aimed at writing and rhetoric faculty at post-secondary and graduate institutions.
-Course Design submissions describe, contextualize, theorize, reflect on, and present a particularly innovative writing, rhetoric, or pedagogy course.
+Course Design submissions describe, contextualize, theorize, reflect on, and present an innovative writing, rhetoric, or pedagogy course.

 Course Design Content Overview